instantlinux/apicrud/docs/README.md

 ## Docs
 ### About

 This directory has files required to create open source documentation using [Sphinx](http://www.sphinx-doc.org/en/master/usage/installation.html).
+The project's source code is commented using docstrings specified in [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

 ### Configuration files
 * **index.rst** - This is root of the “table of contents tree” (or toctree).
 This is one of the main things that Sphinx adds to reStructuredText, a way to connect multiple files to a single hierarchy of documents.